amida-tech/ncdhhs-nio-sample-app/README-bb2-dev.md

 Note: --abort-on-container-exit will abort client and server containers when selenium tests ends

 Note: You may need to clean up already existing Docker containers, if you are having issues or have changed your configuration file.

-## Use default data sets

-Instead of using the BB2 API to retrieve data from a BB2 server every time you run the sample client, you can alternatively pre-populate json content to be loaded.
-To do so, replace the json files in `server/default_datasets/Dataset 1` with your desired default data, and then in `client/src/components/patientData.tsx`, update the `useDefaultDataButton` const to `true`.

-Then on the landing page of the sample client, in addition to the normal button `Authorize` which can be used to query a BB2 server, there will also be a `Load default data` button which can be used to load the data from the json files.

-This is useful when developing front-end content since it shortens the amount of time it takes to load sample data.

 ## Visual trouble shoot